-This is of particular importance to organisations such as ‘early years’ providers and care homes, many of which will receive a mixture of public and private funds.
+This is of particular importance to organisations such as ‘early years’ providers and care homes, many of which received a mixture of public and private funds.
 In some cases, there is additional guidance available, such as this page aimed at the early years and childcare sector.
-This advises that, where certain public funding is reduced, providers can increase the proportion of what they claim via CJRS:
+This advises that, where certain public funding is reduced, providers could increase the proportion of what they claimed via CJRS:

-Any setting which sees their early entitlement funding reduced in order to fund childcare places elsewhere will be able to increase the proportion of their salary bill eligible for the Coronavirus Job Retention Scheme in line with DfE’s guidance on access to the scheme.
+Any setting which sees their early entitlement funding reduced in order to fund childcare places elsewhere were able to increase the proportion of their salary bill eligible for the Coronavirus Job Retention Scheme in line with DfE’s guidance on access to the scheme.

-If your organisation receives mixed public / private funding, we strongly recommend you talk to us.
-It would be all too easy to wrongly furlough employees and face a large bill for repayment after any Coronavirus Job Retention Scheme Audit.
+If your organisation received mixed public/private funding, we strongly recommend you talk to us.
+It would be all too easy to have wrongly furloughed employees and face a large bill for repayment after any Coronavirus Job Retention Scheme Audit.

 Use a Coronavirus Job Retention Scheme audit checklist

 Having your records in order is essential, especially if HMRC comes knocking in future months or years.
 There is a very useful Coronavirus Job Retention Scheme Audit Checklist published by ProActivTax, which is currently available here.